Wireless TokenCom: RL-Based Tokenizer Agreement for Multi-User Wireless Token Communications: Multi-User Wireless Token Communications

 The joint optimization of tokenizer agreement, RB allocation, and beamforming aims to maximize the system utility while satisfying the resource constraints is given as follows:

 where, the two constraints in~\eqref{eq:opt_b,opt_a} reflect the total transmit power budget of the BS across all users and RBs, and ensure that each RB is assigned to at most $\kappa$ users to limit the interference in each time slot.
 The two constraints in~\eqref{eq:opt_g,opt_e} ensure that the Shannon rate allocated to each user $i$ can support transmission of the video content for that user, while the video transmission quality for every user remains above the minimum acceptable level.
-The two constraints in~\eqref{eq:opt_f,opt_h} ensure that the number of RBs allocated to each user vary within an acceptable range, and enforce the minimum data rate requirement for the users, which is typically set independently of the type of service for fairness.
+The two constraints in~\eqref{eq:opt_f,opt_h} ensure that the number of RBs allocated to each user vary within an acceptable range, and enforce the minimum data rate requirement for the users.
 Finally, the two constraints in~\eqref{eq:opt_c,opt_d} represent the tokenizer agreement requirement, enforcing that the BS and users agree on one of the predefined compatible tokenizer/de-tokenizer pairs, and reflect the binary nature of sub-channel assignment variables.
 The above is a mixed-integer non-convex problem which requires development of advanced optimization algorithms to find a near-optimal solution for complex time varying wireless environments in an adaptive computationally efficient manner.
 In the next section, we provide our proposed hybrid DQN-DDPG algorithm for this optimization.